lipkau/JiraPS/docs/en-US/commands/Add-JiraIssueWorklog.md

 ### -VisibleRole

 Visibility of the comment.
-Defines if the comment should be publicly visible, viewable to only developers, or only administrators.
+Defines if the comment Should be publicly visible, viewable to only developers, or only administrators.

 Allowed values are: